 Lion Rank Requirements

-1. Complete the five required adventures:
+1. Complete the six required adventures:

-(c) Fun on the Run!
+(b) Fun on the Run!

-(d) King of the Jungle
+(e) King of the Jungle

-(e) Mountain Lion
+(f) Mountain Lion

-2. With your parent or guardian, complete the exercises in the pamphlet entitled How to Protect Your Children From Child Abuse: A Parent's Guide
+3. With your parent or guardian, complete the exercises in the pamphlet entitled How to Protect Your Children From Child Abuse: A Parent's Guide

 Tiger Rank Requirements